 There are several advantages of using deep learning over traditional Machine Learning algorithms.
 Deep learning outperforms if the data size is large.
 But with small data size, traditional Machine Learning algorithms are preferable.

 - Knowing the unknown – DL techniques outshines others and avoid worries of lack of domain understanding for feature introspection or where there is a less understanding of feature engineering.

 - Nothing is complex – For complex problems such as image, video, voice recognition or natural language processing, DL works like a charm.

-On the other hand when it comes to unsupervised learning, research using deep learning yet to see similar behaviour like supervised learning tasks.
+On the other hand, when it comes to unsupervised learning, research using deep learning yet to see similar behavior like supervised learning tasks.
 Responses to valid argument on (if any) “if not deep learning” then why not Hierarchical Temporal Memory (HTM) will cover in upcoming posts.

 Books + Other readings Referred